radiomariaus/wifi/README.md

 # Squeezelite-ESP32 Installer

-This the code for the Raspiaudio Ompen Source App Store [https://radiomariaus.github.io/wifi/]
+This the code for the Raspiaudio Open Source App Store [https://radiomariaus.github.io/wifi/]